-Staggering images of Mars like you've never seen before
+54 staggering images of Mars like you've never seen before

 Tracks in the dust

 Just like Earth, the surface of Mars is regularly subjected dust devils - well-formed and strong whirlwinds of varying size that whip up dirt on the surface.
 This image shows long dark trails where these whirlwinds have passed and blown the dirt around.
 The darker lines show the material underneath the usual surface dirt and dust.

 Brain terrain

 A wonderfully weird image of the surface of Mars known casually as the "brain terrain" - this is apparently one of the unsolved mysteries of the planet.
-This strange looking textured terrain is made up of ridge and troughs found across Mars.
+This strange-looking textured terrain is made up of ridges and troughs found across Mars.

 It is thought that water buried below the surface is causing these weird and wonderful shapes as it sublimates (turns into a gas) and emerges from the land.
 More data is required to establish this as fact though.